Google Shopping Ads: Everything You Need to Know

 Google Merchant Center account selected

-• Standard Shopping: Allows advertisers to promote their products across Search, the Shopping tab, Google Images, Maps, and Google Search Partner websites
+• Standard Shopping: Promotes products across Search, the Shopping tab, Google Images, Maps, and Search Partner sites

-• Performance Max: Uses Smart Bidding to help advertisers drive more conversions across Search, YouTube, Gmail, and more
+• Performance Max: Uses Smart Bidding to drive more conversions across Search, YouTube, Gmail, and other channels

 "Google Shopping Campaign" added under "Campaign name"

-Next, set a daily budget for your campaign.
+• Daily budget: Set a daily spending limit for your campaign.

-Enter a name for your ad group.
-If you’ve selected the “Manual CPC” bidding strategy, you’ll also need to set your CPC bid.
+Name your ad group.
+If you choose the “Manual CPC” bid strategy, enter your CPC bid.

 Google Shopping Ads Bidding Strategies